Affiliated IHO Alumni

 Thierra Nalley

-Assistant Professor, Dept of Medical Anatomical Sciences, Western University of Health Sciences, Pomona, CA
+Associate Professor, Dept of Medical Anatomical Sciences, Western University of Health Sciences, Pomona, CA

 Dissertation: Positional behaviors and the neck: A comparative analysis of the cervical vertebrae of living primates and fossil hominids